Gift Recognition

 Walter Bartle Smith Memorial Scholarship

-Ward F. McDonald Scholarship in Law
+Ward F. McDonald Scholarship

-Wayne R. & Loretta LaFave Scholarship
+Wayne and Loretta LaFave Scholarship

 Wayne B. Flanigan Memorial Scholarship